Enjoy the Arts: About

 The original organization made its mark as Young Friends of the Arts in the 1960s.
 Inspired to introduce the University of Cincinnati's College Conservatory of Music students to the Cincinnati Symphony Orchestra with Phyllis Weston and Irma Lazarus as co-founders of the organization.
 The two pioneering women sought to foster the next generation of arts patrons with membership costs at just a few dollars.

 During the 1970s and 80s, Young Friends of the Arts became known as Enjoy the Arts (ETA), and steadily grew from offering discounted symphony tickets to University of Cincinnati college students to offering multiple discounts at more and more organizations to any student in Greater Cincinnati.
 By 1985, Enjoy the Arts offered $10 tickets to 30 different arts organizations to any student in the Greater Cincinnati area for a $25 membership fee.
 This grew Irma Lazarus' legacy of encouraging young people to appreciate and attend the arts.
-Irma knew that there were enough "blue hairs" (in her words) in the audiences.
+Irma knew that there were enough "blue hairs" (in her words) in the audience.
 She wanted to see more young people attending all kinds of arts events.

 In 1991, Enjoy the Arts grew to three full-time staff members and during this time, the program blossomed.
 Executive Director Lisa J. Mullins and Assistant Director Joelle Daniel, along with Membership Outreach Coordinator Laura Foy, worked together to take the organization from a fledgling, best-kept secret to a program that was city-wide and flourishing.
 During this time, Enjoy the Arts gathered young professionals to find out what they would like in a membership.
 ETA used their input to create the START program (Sample The ARTs).
 START was a companion membership program to Enjoy the Arts, cost $35 and offered half-price tickets to the same 30 arts organizations offering discounts to Enjoy the Arts' student members.
 Arts organizations in Greater Cincinnati were looking for ways to engage YPs in their programs and this was the perfect opportunity for Enjoy the Arts to capitalize on that need.
 The organization became known as Enjoy the Arts/START.

 In 1992, the staff of ETA/START started creating countless social opportunities for members to get together - happy hours before performances, backstage tours, behind-the-scenes peeks at museums, and much more.
 Simply offering discounts to arts events was not enough to encourage young people, unfamiliar with arts in general, to attend.
 One program that really took off was Art for Dummies, a monthly arts education event.
 Each event was unique and offered ETA/START members the chance to dive deeper into the arts than they ever had before.
 Accountants got ballet lessons from Cincinnati Ballet, students got backstage peeks at set design from the Playhouse, and much more.